Emergency Management Programs of Texas A&M AgriLife Extension Service

 Texas A&M AgriLife Extension provides educational materials and services related to agricultural crop production systems, range management, risk management, and urban landscape and water use.
 These educational programs are designed to make field crops, forage, landscapes, and urban homes more efficient in utilizing water or less prone to drought and heat stress.

-■ provide an agency liaison at the EOC of lead state agency as requested
+- provide an agency liaison at the EOC of state agencies as requested

-■ research teams to plan and conduct evaluation and accountability services
+- research teams to plan and conduct evaluation and accountability service

-■ 8 livestock specialists on the State Rapid Response Task Force
+- 4 livestock specialists on the State Animal Response Team (ART)

-■ 38 county extension agents on six agricultural strike teams
+- 40 county extension agents on seven agricultural strike teams (mission-ready-packages)